Links on Android Authority may earn us a commission. Learn more.

 - Open the App Store on your Mac.

-- Click on the search field in the App Store, and type in the app you want to download.
-Keep note that not all iOS apps are available on the Mac Apple Store.
+- Click the search field in the App Store, and type in the app you want to download.
+Remember not all iOS apps are available on the Mac Apple Store.

 - In the search results, select the iPhone & iPad Apps tab.